nathom/nathom.github.io/content/blog/mnist/index.md

 - Least Squares model is very fast but has a weak ability to generalize
 - The CNN's parameters are very efficient to store
 - Relative to the inference time of the CNN, LS and FCN are very fast

+## Exercises

+See how the models respond to these inputs:

+- Empty canvas
+- A `1` in the center
+- A `1` in the far left side
+- A `1` in the far right side
+- A `0` with a line/dot in the center
+- A `9`, with the top slightly disconnected
+- Slightly rotated digits
+- Very thin digits
+- Very thick digits

+Can you find 2 inputs that have a 1 pixel difference that map to different categories?

 ## Implementation Details